embark-framework/embark-site/source/docs/contracts_configuration.md

 Sometimes we want to execute certain logic when Smart Contracts are being deployed or after all of them have been deployed.
 In other cases, we'd even like to control whether a Smart Contract should be deployed in the first place.
 For those scenarios, Embark lets us define the deployment hooks `deployIf`, `onDeploy` and `afterDeploy`.

 Deployment hooks have access to a `dependencies` object that comes with instances of all Smart Contracts that are defined as dependency of the hooks using the `deps` property of the Smart Contract in question, and the Smart Contract itself.
-In addition to all relevant Smart Contract instances, this object also exposes the current `web3` instance as shown in the examples below.
+In addition to all relevant Smart Contract instances, this object also exposes the current `web3` instance and a `logger` instance as shown in the examples below.

 ### Conditional Deployment with `deployIf`